 “All the very good things I’d heard about Every Brilliant Thing paled in comparison to what was actually going on in the theatre today… Jenna-Lee Hyde gave us the most generous, authentic experience of this story and through it, her true, evident care for and of us was truly heroic.
 She seemed to take each and every one of us by the hand, never with a sideward glance to anyone else, never hinting at a lack of confidence in us or in where she was taking us, and made each of us in that audience feel like one of the Brilliant things on the list.” –Brad G. Graham, Facebook post

 “As both an actor / playwright and a Mental Health / Substance Abuse Worker I found the play to be very groundbreaking.
 It had a profound impact of drawing the audience into the story, while at the same time generously educating about mental health, primarily suicide.
-I loved the interaction with the audience, watching how the story unfolded and produced healing.
-The content was heavy, yet the play didn’t traumatize instead it gave a beautiful dose of insight.” –Wanita Bird, Saskatchewan Health Authority, in an email to BTT
+I loved the interaction with the audience, and watching how as the story unfolded and produced healing.
+The content was a heavy subject, yet the play didn’t traumatize instead it gave a beautiful dose of insight.” –Wanita Bird, Indigenous Cultural Support, Youth Resource Centre, Saskatchewan Health Authority, in an email to BTT

 “Every Brilliant Thing @LiveFiveTheatre is brilliant — a play about depression that gives you one million reasons to be happy.
 One million and one: great performances in great plays.
-Go see it.” –Rod Macpherson, Twitter post
+Go see it, this weekend or next.” –Rod Macpherson, Twitter post

 Thank you to our Corporate Sponsors